JuliaByl/ms1-niclas-metal-workers/README.md

 * hero image
 * header
 * short disclaimer that they do all kinds of metal work + link to contact form
-* Images (3-grid) representing each service + text and short description about service over an opaque background horizontally stretching over half of the image
+* images (3-grid) representing each service + text and short description about service over an opaque background horizontally stretching over half of the image
-* Services: tailored solutions / renovations / rent skylift / service work / metal roofing / welding
+* services: tailored solutions / renovations / rent skylift / service work / metal roofing / welding

 #### Gallery (gallery.html)